vtikha/trac_ik/README.md

+This Port should work with ROS2 humble, not tested on iron.

 # trac_ik

 ROS 2 port of `trac_ik`, an alternative Inverse Kinematics solver to the popular inverse Jacobian methods in KDL.